lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ## Interaction with an HSM

-This specification is intended to be applicable both in cases where the CSR is constructed internally or externally to the attesting environment, from the point of view of the calling application.
+This specification is applicable both in cases where a CSR is constructed internally or externally to the Attesting Environment, from the point of view of the calling application.

-Cases where the CSR is generated internally to the attesting environment are straightforward: the HSM generates and embeds the Evidence and the corresponding certification paths when constructing the CSR.
+Cases where the CSR is generated internally to the Attesting Environment are straightforward: the HSM generates and embeds the Evidence and the corresponding certification paths when constructing the CSR.

-Cases where the CSR is generated externally may require extra round-trips of communication between the CSR generator and the attesting environment, first to obtain the necessary Evidence about the subject key, and then to use the subject key to sign the CSR.
-For example, consider a CSR generated by a popular crypto library about a subject key stored on a PKCS#11 {{PKCS11}} device.
+Cases where the CSR is generated externally may require extra round-trips of communication between the CSR generator and the Attesting Environment, first to obtain the necessary Evidence about the subject key, and then to use the subject key to sign the CSR; for example, a CSR generated by a popular crypto library about a subject key stored on a PKCS#11 {{PKCS11}} device.

-As an example, assuming that the HSM is, or contains, the attesting environment, and some cryptographic library is assembling a CSR by interacting with the HSM over some network protocol, then the interaction would conceptually be:
+As an example, assuming that the HSM is, or contains, the Attesting Environment and some cryptographic library is assembling a CSR by interacting with the HSM over some network protocol, then the interaction would conceptually be: